Json2CSharp/Json2CSharpCodeGenerator/README.md

 # Json2CSharp Toolkit
+## NEW: Bounty Program
+### Contribute on below listed issues -> Get rewarded
+### 1- SOLVE ISSUE #17: Throws error when two bracket exists, one is empty the other is not #17
+#### Reward : 15$ Amazon Gift Card
+#### Rules :
+     a - You need to get the task assigned to you b - Fix the issue
+     c - Validate using the mentioned unit test d - Pull Request

 ## How to Contribute : Bug Fixing ?
 ### 1- Choose a problem from the issues labeled "Bug" or "Help Wanted"
 ### 2- Clone the repository and build it